-Qualifying Event Length of Continuation

-- Your employment ends for any reason other than Your gross misconduct - Your hours of employment are reduced up to 18 months up to 18 months
+Qua lifying Event Length of Continuation • Your employment ends for any reason other than Your gross misconduct up to 18 months • Your hours of employment are reduced up to 18 months

 (There are two ways in which this 18-month period of COBRA continuation coverage may be extended.
 See the section below entitled "The Right to Extend the Length of COBRA Continuation Coverage" for more information.)